-Members of the Projects Office and students from the Architecture school at the CASS have been collaborating with Indian NGO Centre for Urban and Regional Excellence (CURE), on an-going live project focused on water, waste and sanitation in the settlement of Kachhpura in Agra, India.
+Members of the Projects Office and students from the Architecture school at the London Metropolitan University have been collaborating with Indian NGO Centre for Urban and Regional Excellence (CURE), on an-going live project focused on water, waste and sanitation in the settlement of Kachhpura in Agra, India.
 Projects have received continued support and funding from the Water Trust.

 The Kachhpura Settlement Upgrading Project began in 2007 with the construction of individual household septic tank toilets.
 To date, 150 toilets have been constructed in Kachhpura and other trans-Yamuna settlements.
 Imagining, representing, advocating and initiating construction of internal household toilets has resulted in the snowballing impact of the project.
 The local authority has now agreed to fund construction of toilets in the remaining 200 households in Kachhpura, in an aim to create the ‘first defecation free slum in Agra’.

 Construction of the decentralised wastewater treatment system (DEWAT) began in October 2009 and was fully completed in October 2011.
 Trialing the use of a DEWATS system to treat polluted drains to provide useful community water sources, a noticeably cleaner public environment and irrigation water for edge of city horticulture, has strengthened the settlement’s links with tourist agencies.
 Framing and harnessing the results of the KSUP project to imagine, represent and advocate related projects on a larger scale in Agra has been sufficient to achieve enthusiastic take up by the local authority.
 They have since completed construction of a new community toilet facility in close proximity to the DEWATS.